improv-wifi/website/src/serial.md

 ---
 layout: base
 title: Improv via Serial
 description:
 ---

-## Improv via Serial Service
+This is the description of the Improv Wi-Fi protocol using a serial port.

+The device needs to be connected to the computer via a USB/UART serial port.

+The protocol has two actors: the Improv service running on the gadget and the Improv client.

-Improv via Serial allows a client to send the Wi-Fi credentials to a device to save via a serial connection.
+The Improv service will receive Wi-Fi credentials from the client via the serial connection.

-### Serial packet format
+The Improv client asks for the current state and sends the Wi-Fi credentials.

+## Packet format

+All packets are sent in the following format:

 | Byte   | Purpose                         |
 | ------ | ------------------------------- |